kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animateoffee shop website with HTML CSS and JavaScript
+Animated cffee shop website with HTML CSS and JavaScript